REGOVAR/QRegovar/README.md

 # Documentation

-You will find on this repository only the technical doc for developpers.
-The user guide and tutorials are on the [Regovar git repository](https://github.com/REGOVAR/Regovar/tree/master/docs) -> [Official ReadTheDoc](http://regovar.readthedocs.io/fr/latest/)
+On this repository, you will only find technical documentation for developpers.
+The user guide and tutorials are availabe [on ReadTheDoc](https://regovar.readthedocs.io/fr/latest/).

 # Credits